 The harpy eagle (Harpia harpyja) is one of the biggest eagles in the world and the largest raptor found in the rainforests of Central and South America.
 Its name comes from Greek mythology: for the ancients, Harpies were spirits in the form of eagles with human heads, tasked with carrying the souls of the dead down to the underworld.

-While the harpy eagle is rare throughout its range, from Mexico as far south as Brazil and northern Argentina, protected natural areas such as Tambopata National Reserve provide a more secure habitat and offer the chance of occasional sightings.
+While the harpy eagle is rare throughout its natural range, which extends from Mexico as far south as Brazil and northern Argentina, protected areas of forest such as those found in Tambopata National Reserve provide a more secure habitat and offer the chance of occasional sightings.
 One of the most dramatic spectacles in the Amazon basin forests of Tambopata National Reserve is that of harpy eagles in pursuit of macaws and parrots at the major clay licks, or collpas, located within the Reserve.

 Harpy eagle pairs will typically raise a single chick once every two or three years.
-For nest building, they will often select the tallest trees in the Amazon, such as Brazil nut and kapok trees, and in many indigenous South American cultures it is considered bad luck to fell a kapok tree.
+For nest building, they will often select the tallest trees in the Amazon, such as the brazil nut and kapok, and consequently among many indigenous South American cultures it is considered bad luck to fell a kapok tree.